 On the other side follow the path as it turns right and then curves gently round to the left along the course of the meander.
 500m from the footbridge you go through a wooden kissing gate to emerge on the bank of the River Arun.
 Turn left and go up to the prominent white bridge, then cross over the river on it.
 On the other side there is a stile on the left leading onto the riverbank.

 If you want to switch to the riverside route and are not visiting South Stoke church, you could go over this stile and pick up the directions in §10b.

 For the suggested route, continue up the track into the hamlet of South Stoke.
 150m from the river, just after the track bends left, you come to the entrance to St Leonard's church8 on your left.

 From the Bridge Inn, turn right to return to the B2139 and turn left to go back towards Houghton Bridge.

-You will now be following the route of Book 1 Walk 32 to South Stoke.
+You will now be following the route of Walk 1–32 to South Stoke.

 Ignore the gate and continue along the woodland path as it gradually climbs higher above the river.
 In 600m you go through a wooden fieldgate and continue along the left-hand side of a large field.
 Follow the field edge down to the bottom corner and round to the right, then turn left up a track, as indicated by a bridleway signpost.

 At the top of the slope ignore a broad track to the right and keep ahead along a fenced path leading to South Stoke Farm.
-Go down towards its buildings, but (as indicated by a notice) turn sharp right to go between a wall and the unusual Chapel Barn9.
+Go down towards its buildings and turn sharp right as indicated to go between a wall and the unusual Chapel Barn9.
 On reaching a lane, turn left past the entrance to the farm, with a bridleway on the right.

 If you want to switch to the direct route and are not visiting South Stoke church, you could turn right onto this bridleway and pick up the directions in §10a.